mmisono/vatic/DEVELOPERS.md

 **ui.js**: This handles basically of the ui initialization and is will be important to learn.
-It essentially defines a table layout for the interface and initializes the annotations, the videoplayer, and the column of annotations on the right side of the video player
+It essentially defines a table layout for the interface and initializes the annotations, the video player, and the column of annotations on the right side of the video player